Ro706/Project_MARS/README.md

 *   `POST /api/auth/signup`: Create a new user.
 *   `POST /api/auth/login`: Login a user.
 *   `GET /api/auth/getuser`: Get the logged-in user's data.
-*   `POST /api/chat/save`: Save a chat conversation.
-*   `GET /api/chat/history`: Get the chat history for the logged-in user.
-*   `GET /api/chat/:id`: Get a specific chat conversation.
-*   `DELETE /api/chat/:id`: Delete a specific chat conversation.
 *   `POST /api/rag/query`: Get a response from the RAG model (not used in the current UI).
 *   `POST /api/rag/compare`: Get a comparison between the RAG and LLM models.

 ## Python Scripts

 *   `rag_query_compare.py`: The main script that orchestrates the comparison pipeline.
 It takes a user query, generates RAG and LLM answers, and calls the evaluation script.
+It also interacts with the `rl_agent.py` to choose optimal RAG parameters and learn from the results.
-*   `comprehensive_evaluate.py`: Performs a comprehensive evaluation of the two answers using various metrics.
+*   `comprehensive_evaluate.py`: Performs a comprehensive evaluation of the two answers using various metrics and calculates a scalar reward for the RAG answer.
+*   `rl_agent.py`: Implements a basic Reinforcement Learning agent that learns from past evaluation rewards to dynamically select optimal RAG parameters (e.g., `top_k` for document retrieval).
 *   `rag_query.py`: A script for querying the RAG model (not used in the current comparison pipeline).
 *   `embed_and_upload.py`: A utility script to embed and upload data to the Pinecone vector database.
 *   `searchurl.py`: A utility script to search for URLs based on a query using the Serper API.
 *   `webscrap.py`: A utility script to scrape the content of a webpage.

 ## How to Run the Project

+### Recent Updates and Improvements

+This project has undergone several significant updates and improvements:

+*   **Reinforcement Learning (RL) Integration:** A foundational RL system has been integrated.
+This includes:
+    *   A comprehensive reward function in `comprehensive_evaluate.py` that calculates a scalar reward for RAG answers based on faithfulness, factual accuracy, completeness, clarity, and semantic similarity to the query.
+    *   An action space defined by the `top_k` parameter for Pinecone retrieval.
+    *   A basic `rl_agent.py` that learns from past rewards to dynamically choose `top_k` values, aiming to optimize RAG performance over time.
+*   **UI/UX Enhancements:**
+    *   The Login and Signup pages (`LoginPage.jsx`, `SignupPage.jsx`) have been professionally redesigned with a modern, dark-themed, and responsive interface.
+*   **Feature Removal:**
+    *   The entire chat history feature (frontend pages, backend routes, and database models) has been completely removed to streamline the application.
+*   **Bug Fixes and Stability:**
+    *   Resolved multiple `NameError` issues in Python scripts (`comprehensive_evaluate.py`) to ensure stable execution.
+    *   Implemented user-agent headers in `webscrap.py` to improve web scraping success rates and mitigate 403 Forbidden errors (though some sites may still block access).
+    *   Fixed malformed JSON output from `rag_query_compare.py` by ensuring proper flushing of `stdout`, resolving parsing errors in the Node.js backend.
+    *   Addressed chat saving validation errors by updating the backend `MessageSchema` and frontend `ChatArea.jsx` to correctly handle comparison messages (though chat saving is now removed with the history feature).

 ### Prerequisites